hamatoma/text_butler/doc/home.md

 <pre>Bob,1,adm
 </pre>
 In the command line is entered:
-<pre>sort how="w3,n2" separator=","
+<pre>sort ranges="3,n2" separator=","
 </pre>
-This means: Sort word by word, consider column 3, then column 2, whereby column 2 is to be sorted numerically ("n"), words are separated with ",".
+This means: Sort word by word (indicated by the "separator" parameter), consider column 3, then column 2, whereby column 2 is to be sorted numerically ("n"), words are separated with ",".

 After pressing "Execute", that appears in the buffer named "output":
 <pre>Bob,1,adm